-At first I thought this was going to be a more realistic, earlier version of Walter The Farting Dog in which an adult threatens to get rid of a family pet, but over the course of the story the pet(s) prove their true worth and end up staying with the children.
+The Useless Donkeys is a 1979 picture book written by Lydia Pender and illustrated by Judith Cowell.
+At first I thought The Useless Donkeys was going to be a more realistic, earlier version of Walter The Farting Dog in which an adult threatens to get rid of a family pet, but over the course of the story the pet(s) prove their true worth and end up staying with the children.

 I was a little off in my prediction.
 Instead, these donkeys are donkeys in the realistic sense.
 There’s nothing anthropomorphised about them at all.
 So they just wander around being donkeys, without ever proving their worth.
 Instead, the oldest daughter in this story happens upon what’s nowadays known as ‘The Benjamin Franklin Effect‘, in which the more you do for someone the better you like them.